Tijucas, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. It's important that you find the right kind.
-Most adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and N. Be sure to get the right kind.
+The vast majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should work in most locations.
+This one should be sufficient for most areas.

 December

-December here is pretty consistently hot.
-Temperatures average in the low 80s F (high 20s C) during the day.
+Traveling to Tijucas in December, you will notice that it is pretty consistently hot.
+Daytime temperatures are in the low 80s F (high 20s C).

 What to wear/what to pack: